tungtose/sickle_ui/README.md

 > [!IMPORTANT]
 > Sickle UI is primarily using `Commands` and `EntityCommands` to spawn, style, and configure widgets.
-> Systems use these widgets need to consider that the changes will not be reflected in the ECS `world`
+> Systems using these widgets need to consider that the changes will not be reflected in the ECS `world`
 > until the next `apply_deferred` is executed.
 This is mostly automatic starting from `bevy 0.13`.
 Internally
 > `sickle_ui` uses systems in well defined sets and order to make sure all widgets play nicely with each other.